PFTL/website_articles/articles/_basler_cameras.md

 Every parameter that belongs to this class will have plenty of available information, the exposure time is only one of them.
 For basic applications it may be slightly far-fetched, but it is important to learn how to navigate the documentation in order to get the relevant information out and how it translates to Python.

 ## Acquiring in free-run mode
 With cameras, often we want to acquire images continuously, not just one frame.
 Free-run means that the camera will acquire frames one after the other until we tell it to stop.
-With Pylon cameras, this can be achieved by using the method ``StartGrabbing`` without specifying a maximum number of frames:
+With ``InstantCamera``, this can be achieved by using the method ``StartGrabbing`` without specifying a maximum number of frames:

 ```python
 camera.Open()